wiltaylor/dotfiles/README.md

-find-cmd - Finds the package a command is in apply - Applies current system configuration in dotfiles. exec - executes a command from any nix pkg without permanantly installing it.
+find-cmd - Finds the package a command is in apply - Applies current system configuration in dotfiles. exec - executes a command from any nix pkg without permanantly installing it. vm {config} - Builds one of the machine configs and runs it in a vm.
 ```
 # License
 The files and scripts in this repository are licensed under the MIT License, which is a very